 This job isn’t for everyone.
 Very few truck drivers work a traditional 9-5 schedule.
 While not all positions require long days and nights on the road, it is unlikely that you will be home in time for dinner.

-However, the earnings potential is better than most realize, and the industry offers something for everyone.
+However, the earnings potential is better than most realize, the career is relatively easy to get into, and the industry offers something for everyone.
 Rank-and-file types can find plenty of companies looking for able drivers, while drivers with a more independent disposition can find plenty of work as an owner-operator.

 Obtaining a commercial driver’s license (CDL) in your state is the only requirement for this job.
 While a certification from a training program might increase your attractiveness as a candidate, there is certainly no need for a post-secondary degree of any kind.